Let me ask you one thing: what do Harry Potter and a cloakroom have in common? Well, easy – they both live under the stairs.

 First things first: by law – and by that I mean building regulations – your cloakroom will need an extractor fan.

 They’re not the prettiest, I hear you, but Siobhan Hayles at Siobhan Hayles Interiors taught me a trick.
+Use it to design the cloakroom you love.

 She fits fans above eye level or chooses one that can be painted or wallpapered over for ultimate blending in.